CodingEmperor/Business-Skip-revamp/README.md

 step 2,

-after pasting code into github, I opened file into BASH to edit, however the file had multiply error messages.
+after pasting code into github, I opened file into BASH to edit, however the file had multiply error messages..